In this article:

-In general, the idea of dealing with objections in sociocracy is “how can we make it safe without stopping the process?”
+In general, the idea behind integrating objections in sociocracy is “how can we make it safe without stopping the process?”
 We don’t want to prevent progress.
 If there is substantial disagreement on a subject, instead of dropping an issue altogether, we want to stay connected and move the topic along by finding out which parts are controversial and which ones are not.

-As a group, it is very easy to spend a lot of time discussing preferences and alternative approach and to lose track of what we set out to do.
-If we push for consent, we will hear objections early, and we will focus on finding a solution that addresses the objection.
+As a group, it is very easy to spend a lot of time discussing preferences and alternative approaches and to lose track of what we set out to do.
+However, if we push for consent, we will hear objections early.
+Then we can focus on finding a solution that addresses the objection.
 We get to the meat of things right away, without circling on topics that might turn out to be irrelevant.
 Push for consent and create an organizational culture in which people are comfortable in raising their objections.
-You will get the benefit of productivity with maximal relevant information on the table.
+As a result, you will get the benefit of productivity with maximal relevant information on the table.

 So if there is an objection, what do we do?
-The important thig here is to understand that just having options puts us into a completely different mental space.
+The important thing here is to understand that just having options puts us into a completely different mental space.
 If we have options, we do not have to get into a place of fear or power-asymmetry.
-We can stay in a place of trust and choice.
-Just agreeing on and get training on way of moving forward will be beneficial for the quality of collaboration and connection in any team.
+Instead, we can stay in a place of trust and choice.
+Just agreeing on and getting training on how to move forward will be beneficial for the quality of collaboration and connection in any team.

 We always start with curiosity in trying to understand what the concern is.
 Not every objection will be clearly stated at first by the objector, and it is the group’s responsibility to find out what is underlying the concern without making too many assumptions.
 We want to get full understanding, and in doing so, we will also find out whether the concern points to a real objection or a personal preference.
-As shown earlier in this chapter, objections are defined by a concern that carrying out the proposal will interfere with the circle’s aim.
+In Many Voices One Song, objections are defined by a concern that carrying out the proposal will interfere with the circle’s aim.

-When describing their concern, an objector may not be aware whether he or she is having a personal preference or an objection.
+When describing their concern, an objector may not be aware whether they are having a personal preference or an objection.
 Asking questions is a good way to find out more.
-How is your work or our organization going to be affected by the proposal?
+For example, how is your work or our organization affected by the proposal?
 What do you think might happen?

-The circle members are now ready to move on.
-There are several options to address the concern.
+There are several options to address concerns.
 We can revise the content, shorten the term for the proposal and/or measure the concern.
 Also, one can refer an issue to a different circle (more focused or more broad) and get feedback that informs the decision.
-We will see an examples for all those options.
+We will see examples for all those options.

-This is the most obvious way of dealing with an objection.
+This is the most obvious way of integrating objections.
 What can we change or add to improve the proposal?
-Here are examples of changes that could be made for a proposal on membership fees.

 The options for revisions of content are countless and very specific to your content.
 This article cannot possibly cover all the ways you might be changing your proposals.
 Since changing a proposal is a very obvious strategy, we will focus on options that organizations might not be aware of.